Approximate Nullspace Augmented Finetuning for Robust Vision Transformers: Conclusion

 \section{Conclusion}

 In this work, we have explored the concept of nullspace in Vision Transformers (ViTs) to understand their robustness.
 Our findings demonstrate that a non-trivial nullspace indeed exists for Vision Transformers, a direct consequence of the patch embedding layer.
 This discovery implies that there are elements that, when added to an input, do not affect the output of the network, potentially offering an explanation for the robustness exhibited by ViTs.
 Moreover, we have extended the definition of nullspace, preserving a property that implies invariance of a mapping's output to input perturbations, and empirically identified a space that exhibits such property within the input space of the non-linear transformer encoder.
 By linking the presence of nullspace with our extended definition to the general robustness of a network, we were able to devise a new approach to improve the robustness of ViTs.
 Our empirical results suggest that fine-tuning ViTs with the learnt nullspace noise can significantly enhance their robustness to a variety of robustness benchmarks.

-This method offers a new direction for data augmentation and model training, which could be beneficial for further research.
+This study offers a new perspective to the robustness of vision transformers.
+We believe these findings can assist in furthering the robustness of ViTs, potentially facilitating advancements in the development of more resilient models.
+Looking forward, there is more to explore in this direction.
+Future research could focus on the development of efficient algorithms for learning nullspace and investigate its presence in other architectures and layers of deep neural networks.

 {